grimmlab/easyPheno/README.md

 A list of all available models can be found under `--models` using the above described help command.
 Beyond that, one can specify various further parameters, also run the help command to check.

 ## Input data
 The minimal requirement is to provide a genotype and a phenotype file.
 We provide test data in the folder `data/test`.
+The genotype matrix needs to be imputed.
 This Framework is designed to work with several genotype file formats.
 In a first step the genotype data will be saved in a unified .h5 file which simplifies further processing.
 One can provide the following file formats: